GrimoireGL/GrimoireJS/README.md

 (simple web server supported LiveReload)

-## Coding Style
+## Coding Style.

-Almost every code in this project is written with Typescript.
+Most of the code in this project is written with Typescript.
 For writing Typescript, we use these coding style below.
-There is too much code in this project that is not following this coding style, but It will follow these coding style in future by refactoring. https://github.com/jThreeJS/jThree/edit/develop/README.md#
+There is too much code in this project that is not written by following the coding style, but It will be refactored in the future. https://github.com/jThreeJS/jThree/edit/develop/README.md#